West Chester Business Improvement District

-Home to West Chester University, this quaint town in the Brandywine Valley exudes an energetic, young vibe.
-In the bustling downtown area, casual eateries and food-centric events satiate hungry palates, and throngs of charming shops line the streets.
+Home to West Chester University, this quaint Brandywine Valley town exudes an energetic, young vibe.
+In the bustling downtown area, casual eateries and food-centric events satiate hungry palates, and charming shops line the streets.

 As Chester County’s county seat, West Chester has a strong political history.
 The first biography of Abraham Lincoln — instrumental in his eventual election to the presidency, was published in The Lincoln Building on West Market Street in 1860.

 Downtown West Chester has since been listed on the National Register of Historic Places and recognized as a Distinctive Destination by the National Trust for Historic Preservation.